 The Diabetes Crisis

-According to the Centers for Disease Control and Prevention, 25.8 million people in the United States, or 8.3% of the U.S. population, suffer from diabetes.
-Of the 25.8 million people with diabetes, approximately 5%, or approximately 1.25 million, have type 1 diabetes milletus (T1DM).
-In 2007, the estimated annual cost of T1DM to the U.S. healthcare system was approximately $14.9 billion.
-Patients with type 1 diabetes and many with type 2 require insulin to survive.
-As beta cell loss is the primary pathogenesis of type 1 diabetes, the disease is an ideal candidate for cell replacement therapy.
+According to the Centers for Disease Control and Prevention, more than 29 million people in the U.S. are living with diabetes mellitus, and 86 million are living with prediabetes, a serious health condition that increases a person’s risk of type 2 diabetes and other chronic diseases.
+Of the total population with diabetes, approximately 5%, or almost 1.5 million in the U.S., have type 1 diabetes (T1D).
+In 2010, it was estimated that the annual cost of T1D to the U.S. healthcare system was approximately $14.4 billion.
+Patients with T1D, and many with type 2, require insulin to survive.
+As beta cell loss is the primary pathogenesis of T1D, the disease is an ideal candidate for cell replacement therapy.
 Learn more about Diabetes.

 ViaCyte’s Cell Replacement Therapy is a Leap Forward in Diabetes Treatment

-ViaCyte’s diabetes therapy, (VC-01™), combines a highly engineered cell product (PEC-01™) with a proprietary delivery device to provide a superior solution to intensive insulin therapy but without the problems of frequent glucose monitoring and insulin injections, and without the risk of unsafe hypoglycemic events common with insulin injections.
+ViaCyte’s diabetes therapies, including the PEC-Direct™ and PEC-Encap™ product candidates, combine a specifically engineered (PEC-01™) cell product with proprietary delivery devices to provide a superior solution to intensive insulin therapy, but without the problems of frequent glucose monitoring and insulin injections, and without the risk of unsafe hypoglycemic events common with insulin injections.

-Blood glucose levels and numerous other activities are monitored and regulated by the pancreatic Islets of Langerhans.
-Because the cellular component of ViaCyte’s combination product is comprised of human cells (PEC-01), it is expected to respond to the full array of these inputs with the production of insulin and other potentially beneficial regulatory hormones and factors as well.
-In preclinical experiments, PEC-01 cells produce insulin and other functions characteristic of endocrine cells, including the production of glucagon, amylin, somatostatin, and other factors.
-The ability of endocrine cells delivered by the VC-01 combination product to detect and respond appropriately to blood chemistries on a continuous basis may well represent a major advance in medical treatment for diabetes.
+In normal healthy individuals, blood glucose levels and numerous other physiological activities are monitored and regulated by the endocrine cells in the pancreatic Islets of Langerhans.
+However, in diabetes, this monitoring and regulation does not function properly, and in type 1 diabetes (T1D) in particular, specific cell types are lost or severely damaged, including insulin-producing beta cells.
+Because the cellular components of ViaCyte’s combination products are comprised of human (PEC-01) cells, they are expected to respond to the full array of these inputs with the production of insulin and other potentially beneficial regulatory hormones and factors as needed naturally.
+In pre-clinical studies, PEC-01 cells mature to become endocrine cells that produce insulin and other regulatory hormones including glucagon, amylin, somatostatin, and more.
+The ability of endocrine cells delivered by the PEC-Direct and PEC-Encap combination products to detect and respond appropriately to blood chemistries on a continuous basis may well represent a major advance in medical treatment for diabetes.

-In short, ViaCyte’s VC-01 combination product has the potential to transform the way diabetes care is managed.
-The product could be a virtual cure for type 1 diabetes and an important new therapy for insulin-requiring type 2 diabetes.
+In short, ViaCyte’s combination products have the potential to transform the way diabetes care is managed.
+ViaCyte products could represent a functional cure for T1D and important new therapy for insulin-requiring type 2 diabetes.